pymc-devs/pymc-data-umbrella/webinars/contributing_to_documentation/docs_presentation.md

 We won't explain how to set up a similar website, this would take another whole talk.

-We will give an overview of the features available and about why we chose those to then dive into our main goal for the talk.
-How do you as a contributor to PyMC documentation take advantage of them.
+We will give an overview of the features available and about why we chose those to then dive into our main goal for the talk: _How do you as a contributor to PyMC documentation take advantage of them_
 :::

 Our wishlist: